With all of the options that are out there to capture or stream footage, it’s difficult to determine which capture card is right for you.

 The benefits of having a dedicated capture card over using device’s in-built capture software are:

 - No restrictions on the amount of gameplay that you are able to capture – Xbox One has a 5-minute limit and PlayStation 4 has a 15-minute limit on clip capturing.

-- Higher quality footage – Xbox and PlayStation put a limit on the bitrate of recordings due to their relatively small storage space.
+- Higher-quality footage – Xbox and PlayStation put a limit on the bitrate of recordings due to their relatively small storage space.
 They also cap frame rates at 30fps when recording.

 - Better editing capabilities – if you’re using the built-in editing software in consoles then you aren’t able to compile great videos.
-If you use a capture device then you can take the footage into Final Cut Pro or Premiere Pro to create high quality content.
+If you use a capture device then you can take the footage into Final Cut Pro or Premiere Pro to create high-quality content.

-- Take CPU loads off your PC – if you’re playing PC games then recording at the same time put huge loads of work on your CPU which limits performance of recording and gameplay.
+- Take CPU loads off your PC – if you’re playing PC games then recording at the same time put huge loads of work on your CPU which limits the performance of recording and gameplay.

-In this review we are going to cover Elgato’s HD60 S, HD60 Pro, 4K60 Pro and Cam Link 4K.
+In this review, we are going to cover Elgato’s HD60 S, HD60 Pro, 4K60 Pro and Cam Link 4K.

 To determine which capture card will best fit you we will look at:

 Elgato HD60 S

 Elgato’s HD60 S is an external capture card that connects to your device via USB 3.0.
 It records at 1080p 60pfs and can record footage from PlayStation 4, Xbox One, mobile and Nintendo Switch.